umehkg/spgame/comments/README.md

 ----
 - Change character packet is OK
 - username protection is protecting first char with CryptInfo (dataSize = 1) !! (partial verified)
+- Type III should be 99% UDP. further tests needed. case 0 is important

 21 Dec 2014
 -----